Tanzer 14

-The Tanzer 14 is a Canadian sailboat, that was designed by Johann Tanzer and first built in 1970.
-The design is out of production.
+The Tanzer 14 is a Canadian sailboat that was designed by Johann Tanzer and first built in 1970.
+The design no longer is produced.

 Production

 The boat was built by Tanzer Industries in Canada, but production had ended by the time the company went out of business in 1986.

 Design

 The Tanzer 14 is a small recreational sailing dinghy, built predominantly of fibreglass.
 It has a fractional sloop rig, a transom-hung rudder and a centreboard keel.
 It displaces 315 lb.

 The boat has a hull speed of 4.72 kn.